stormpath/stormpath.github.io/source/java/product-guide/index.markdown

 ### Error Handling

-Errors thrown from the server are translated to runtime <a href="https://github.com/stormpath/stormpath-sdk-java/blob/master/api/src/main/java/com/stormpath/sdk/resource/ResourceException.java" title="ResourceException">ResourceException</a> errors.
+Errors thrown from the server are translated to runtime [ResourceException](https://github.com/stormpath/stormpath-sdk-java/blob/master/api/src/main/java/com/stormpath/sdk/resource/ResourceException.java" title="ResourceException) errors.
 This applies to all requests to the Stormpath API endpoints.

 For example, when getting the current tenant from the client you can catch any error that the request might produce as follows: